Tell Brak: Site

 In 2006, Augusta McMahon became field director, also sponsored by the British Institute for the Study of Iraq.
 A regional archaeological field survey in a 20 km radius around Brak was supervised by Henry T. Wright (in 2002–2005).
 The survey data was combined with LANDSAT and 1960s era CORONA satellite images as well as historical photographs.
 Many of the finds from the excavations at Tell Brak are on display in the Deir ez-Zor Museum.
 A number of Proto-Literate clay tokens were found at the site, mainly in Uruk leveling fill but in one case in a stratified context.
 Most of the finds were pellets but also cones, discs, and ovioid bullae.
 In Late Uruk fill a number of large stone spheres and polished teardrops were found.

-The most recent excavations took place in the spring of 2011, but archaeological work is currently suspended due to the ongoing Syrian Civil War.
+Excavations took place in the spring of 2011; archaeological work was then suspended due to the Syrian Civil War.
 According to the Syrian authorities, the camp of archaeologists was looted, along with the tools and ceramics kept in it.
 The site changed hands between the different combatants, mainly the Kurdish People's Protection Units and the Islamic State of Iraq and the Levant.
 In early 2015, Tell Brak was taken by the Kurdish forces.